blue-bell/forkglove-docs/docs/3-visualization/4-panels/user-scripts.md

 #### Using global variables

 The `script` function will receive all of the [variables](/docs/visualization/variables) as an object every time it is called.
 Each time a new message is received, the `script` function will be re-run with the latest variable values:

+> Note: Global variables are read-only on user-scripts.
+Do not modify the `globalVars` parameter.

 ```typescript
 import { Input, Message } from "./types";